Cornwallis in North America: North Carolina

 The arrival in North Carolina of a new Continental Army under Major General Nathanael Greene in December meant that the army would need to begin campaigning again.
 Although General Clinton had dispatched Brigadier General Benedict Arnold to Virginia to threaten Greene's supply lines, Cornwallis needed to deal with the wily general.
 Greene had detached Brigadier General Daniel Morgan with a light infantry corps to cause trouble in the highlands of South Carolina.
 Cornwallis sent Tarleton with a sizable force to chase down Morgan.
 In a tactically brilliant battle at Hannah's Cowpens on January 17, 1781, Morgan decisively defeated Tarleton, capturing most of his force.
 News of the battle so upset the earl that he was reported to snap a sword.
 He wrote that "[T]he late affair has almost broke my heart", and vowed to recover the prisoners Morgan had taken.
 Immediately giving chase, he was unable to gain on Morgan, who, although burdened with prisoners, was not burdened by a large baggage train.
 Cornwallis, in a move calculated to force his army to be able to move faster, ordered most of his baggage train destroyed on January 24.
 Starting with the personal effects of himself and his officers, he ordered the burning of everything except a minimal set of supplies.
 Cornwallis's second in command, Charles O'Hara, commented that the move "must ever do the greatest honor to Lord Cornwallis' military reputation".

 This move inaugurated what has been called "race to the Dan".
 The Dan River separated Greene's army from his supply bases in Virginia, and Cornwallis wanted to catch Morgan before he and Greene could join forces, or before Greene could reach Virginia.
 In a rapid series of marches under extremely difficult conditions that tired out both armies, Greene and Morgan reunited their forces, and Greene made it across the flood-swollen Dan on February 13.
-Cornwallis decided to halt the pursuit, having effectively driven the Continentals from North Carolina, and returned to Hillsboro, where he again attempted to raise Loyalist militia.
+Cornwallis decided to halt the pursuit, having effectively driven the Continentals from North Carolina, and returned to Hillsborough, where he again attempted to raise Loyalist militia.